adammangzijun/tp/docs/DeveloperGuide.md

 - `EditCommandParser` - Read the command information and create a EditCommand with the specified `PATIENTINDEX`, `FIELD` and `NEWVALUE`.
 - `EditPersonDescriptor` - This class in EditCommand Stores the details to edit the patient with.
-The specified non-empty field value will replace the corresponding field value of the person.
+The specified non-empty field value will replace the corresponding field value of the patient.
 - `ModelManager#setPerson(Person,Person)`, `AddressBook#SetPerson(Person,Person)`, `UniquePersonList#setPerson(Person,Person)`
-  - Sets the target person in the AddressBook with the edited person.
+  - Sets the target patient in the AddressBook with the edited patient.

 This newly implemented `EditCommandParser` class will then be used in the `AddressBookParser#parseCommand(String)` and return the `EditCommand` with the `PATIENTINDEX` and the `EditPersonDescriptor` as parameters.